Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Add-AzExpressRouteCrossConnectionPeering.md

 ```

 ## DESCRIPTION
-The **Add-AzureRmExpressRouteCrossConnectionPeering** cmdlet adds a peering configuration to an
+The **Add-AzExpressRouteCrossConnectionPeering** cmdlet adds a peering configuration to an
 ExpressRoute cross connection.
 Note that, after running
-**Add-AzureRmExpressRouteCrossConnectionPeering**, you must call the Set-AzureRmExpressRouteCrossConnection
+**Add-AzExpressRouteCrossConnectionPeering**, you must call the Set-AzExpressRouteCrossConnection
 cmdlet to activate the configuration.

 ## EXAMPLES

 ### Example 1: Add a peer to an existing ExpressRoute cross connection
 ```
-$cc = Get-AzureRmExpressRouteCrossConnection -Name $CrossConnectionName -ResourceGroupName $rg
+$cc = Get-AzExpressRouteCrossConnection -Name $CrossConnectionName -ResourceGroupName $rg
 $parameters = @{
     Name = 'AzurePrivatePeering'
     CrossConnection = $cc